 And so the last dish in our trio was the potato dumplings with have a guess… cheese dressing.

 We got the cheese and smoked cheese option.
-And Max was devouring it like this would be his last meal on earth!
+And Paul was devouring it like this would be his last meal on earth!

 After 3 half litre beers, and 3 amazing dishes later we couldn’t finish all our bread bowl.
 Yet, there wasn’t a skerrick of cheese left anywhere on our plates!